dbrtly/tree/README.md

 ### Requirements

-- Zig compiler (0.14.0 or later recommended)
+- Zig language (0.14.0 or later recommended)
-- macOS operating system

 ### Building from Source